CSteen57/SteenCorp-AD-Lab/Phases/Phase3_Networking.md

 ### VMware DHCP Conflict

-During initial testing, the client machine received an incorrect IP address from VMware’s internal DHCP service (192.168.217.x range), instead of the intended SteenCorp network.

-This resulted in:
-- Incorrect subnet assignment
-- Improper DNS configuration
-- Failed communication with the Domain Controller

 ![VMware DHCP Conflict](../Evidence/Validation/DHCP_Validation_VMware_Conflict.png)

 ---

 ### DHCP Renewal Failure

-An attempt to renew the IP configuration failed because the client adapter was still configured with a static IP.

-This prevented DHCP from issuing a valid lease.

 ![DHCP Renewal Failure](../Evidence/Validation/DHCP_Validation_Fail_Static_Adapter.png)

 ---

 ### IP Conflict & BAD_ADDRESS Detection

-During DHCP testing, an IP conflict was detected and marked as a **BAD_ADDRESS** within the DHCP scope.

-This indicated:
-- Duplicate IP detection by DHCP
-- Network interference from VMware NAT configuration

 ![DHCP Conflict Detection](../Evidence/Networking/DHCP_IP_Conflict_Detection.png)